kvshvlin/yourmailproject/roadmap.md

 Here’s how you can help.

-If you’re already following our content and want to chip in a little extra, or if you simply want to help us make faster progress, you can make a monthly contribution.
+If you’re already following our content, and want to chip in a little extra, or if you simply want to help us make faster progress, you can make a monthly contribution.

 <div class="roadmap-spacer-1"></div>